ghmicasa/ghmicasa/_posts/2021-12-08-Is it the person or the memory.md

 ---
-title: Is it the person or the memory that we remember? description:In all types of human relations that we create with an individual, are we interested in the person or the experience that shapes our memory?
+title: Is it the person or the memory that we remember?
+description: In all types of human relations that we create with an individual, are we interested in the person or the experience that shapes our memory?
 To answer this, you’ll have to look into the evolution of human psychology.
 Everything that we experience are the direct consequence of the new information that our mind processes using the past knowledge/idea/or memory.
 These past memories/ideas/ or knowledges are also part of the same process.
 So, it’s fair to say, it’s a very dynamic process.
 date: "2021-12-08 06:00:00 +0530"
 ---